Collective or Class Actions and Claims Aggregation in the EU: the Claimant’s Perspective

 Collective approaches as an effective solution

 Many of these difficulties can be remedied or at least alleviated by collective approaches.
-From a structural perspective, collective approaches have significant advantages and increase the chances for an effective enforcement of claims for damages resulting from the infringement of competition law.
+From a structural perspective, collective approaches have significant advantages and increase the chances for an effective enforcement of claims for damages resulting from one and the same the infringement of competition law.

 Depending on their concrete form, collective approaches have notably the following advantages: